2016–17 Bangladesh Premier League: Player transfers

 Prior to the 2016 draft, a number of high-profile players moved teams.
 These included transfers between competing teams and due to the suspension of the Sylhet Super Stars and the introduction of two new teams, Khulna Titans and Rajshahi Kings.
 Transfers included the move of Barisal Bulls captain Mahmudullah Riyad to the Khulna Titans, Chris Gayle from the Barisal Bulls to the Chittagong Vikings, the signing of Shahid Afridi as team captain of Rangpur Riders from the Sylhet Super Stars and Shakib Al Hasan as team captain of Dhaka Dynamites from Rangpur Riders.

 Venues

-A total of 46 matches, including the final, will be held at two venues in Chittagong and Dhaka.
+A total of 46 matches, including the final, were played at two venues in Chittagong and Dhaka.
 The Zohur Ahmed Chowdhury Stadium in Chittagong hosted eleven (11) matches in the middle block of games, with the majority of matches (35), including all playoff matches and the final being held at the Sher-e-Bangla National Cricket Stadium in Dhaka.
 25,000 people attended the final.